linux-audit/audit-userspace/README.md

 This outputs some basic information such as the kernel backlog size, the current backlog, and how many events have been lost.
 The backlog size is the size of the queue in records that the kernel can hold records waiting for auditd to collect them.
 This should be around 8k or larger for a system that really does auditing.
 If you use the audit system to casually collect SELinux AVC's, then you can go lower to something like 256.

 The current backlog tells you how many events are awaiting delivery to auditd at that instant.
 This number should normally be low - less than 10.
 If this is getting bigger and approaching the backlog limit in size, then you have a problem to look into.
 Either you are generating too many events or an auditd plugin is taking too long to dequeue records.
-The auditd deamon is very fast at writing records to disk and can handle thousands per second.
+The auditd daemon is very fast at writing records to disk and can handle thousands per second.

 Another way to check performance is to use